-The main problem with series connected batteries is that charging and discharging is inherently limited to the condition of the ‘weakest’ cell.
-Even with single batteries, for optimum charging, every cell must be of identical size and have identical charge acceptance.
-The effect on charging is even more so when batteries are series-connected.
-They must be of identical type and amp hour capacity.( This is particularly an issue with lithium-ion (LiFePO4) batteries – these must also have individual cell monitoring that ensures all are at equal voltage).
+A commonly heard case against series connected batteries is that charging and discharging is inherently limited to the condition of the ‘weakest’ cell.
+Whilst true, it overlooks that (say) 12 volt batteries consist of four series-connected cells anyway.
+It does however necessitate series-connected batteries to be be of identical type, amp hour capacity and condition.
+This is particularly so with lithium-ion (LiFePO4) batteries.
+These must also have individual cell monitoring that ensures all are at equal voltage.

-Likewise, simply tapping 12 volts from one of two 12 volt series connected batteries is a total no-no!
-This is because the battery that is less drawn on becomes fully charged first and inhibits the other from fully charging thereafter.
+Tapping 12 volts from one of two 12 volt series connected batteries is a total no-no!
+This is because the battery that is less drawn on becomes fully charged sooner.
+It then inhibits the other from fully charging thereafter.
 The only way to remedy that is disconnect them and charge each separately.
-Obtaining that 12 volt can be done but requires special equalising units (such as from Redarc and GSL Electrics).
-These systems are commonly used on boats where 24 volts is used for winches, but 12 volts for most else.
-To do this please see http://caravanandmotorhomebooks.com/12-volts-dc-from-24-volts-dc/

-Few if any battery makers are opposed to parallel charging as such, and most recommend how to do it.
+Battery makers are rarely opposed to parallel connection but most recommend how to do it.
 General Electric says ‘there are no major problems with parallel charging.’
 Exide is a little more cautious.
 It advise ‘up ten batteries may be interconnected without problem as long as certain precautions are followed’.

 There is no problem parallel charging similar type batteries of the same voltage but of widely different capacities.
 They look after themselves.
 ‘Each draws a proportionate share of the available charge, and all reach about the same level of charge at roughly the same time,’ (says Ample Power Company).
 They discharge much the same way.
 As also does Exide, the Ample Power company emphasises that to have even-charging voltage available, paralleled batteries that are spatially apart are best connected via equal length and size cables (i.e. as shown above).